-(9) Information Prior to Decision to Accept an Adoptive Child.
-Prior to placement (or assignment in the case of an international adoption), the licensee shall provide each adoptive parent with an opportunity to meet the child to be placed.
-For international adoption placements, a photograph of the child taken not more than three months prior to the assignment shall be made available.
-To enable the adoptive parents to make an informed decision, the licensee shall provide in writing complete information, to the extent available, to the adoptive parents, including:
+(7) Information Prior to Decision to Accept an Adoptive Child.

+The licensee shall document in case notes all discussions with the prospective adoptive parent(s) regarding their interest in parenting a particular child or children.
+Such case notes shall include the information provided about the child and his/her background, the dates such discussions occurred, and the prospective adoptive parent’s interest in pursuing adoption of the child.

+(b) When the licensee has identified prospective adoptive parents for a particular child, the licensee shall enter into a written pre-placement agreement to the prospective adoptive parents that specifies:

+1. all available information regarding the child and his/her background, including, but not limited to:

-(a) identifying information including child's first name;
+a. identifying information including child's first name;

-(b) sex and date of birth or estimated age;
+b. sex and date of birth or estimated age;

-(c) reports of complete medical examination;
+c. reports of complete medical examination;

-(d) all information available regarding the medical history, mental health history, special talents, abilities or interests, race and national origin of the child and birth family, and any other information which would be relevant to the growth and development of the child;
+d. all information available regarding the medical history, mental health history, special talents, abilities or interests, race, religion and national origin of the child and birth family, and any other information which would be relevant to the growth and development of the child;

-(e) developmental history including a chronological summary of the child's reactions to any caretakers, any special traumas (physical and/or emotional) in the child's life;
+e. developmental history including a chronological summary of the child's reactions to any caretakers, any traumas (physical and/or emotional) in the child's life, including the potential implications of this history on:

+i. the child's ongoing development;

+ii. the need for special parenting skills and the availability of supportive resources;

-(f) educational information on the child's grade level, educational performance, and special skills or interests, if the child is of school age;
+f. information on the child's grade level, educational performance, and special skills or interests, if the child is of school age;

-(g) social report including the child's general responses to his/her peers, his/her general temperament, and responses to authority and discipline;
+g. social report including the child's general responses to his/her peers, his/her general temperament, and responses to authority and discipline;

-(h) description of current living situation including a description of how the child came into care, type of placement setting (i.e., orphanage, private home, foster care), first names of any siblings in placement, if available, their ages and the continuing relationship of the birth family with the child, if any;
+h. description of current living situation including a description of how the child came into care, type of placement setting (i.e., orphanage, private home, foster care), first names of any siblings in placement, if available, their ages and the continuing relationship of the birth family with the child, if any;

-(i) a summary of the child's current legal status, including any legal actions taken to establish the child's eligibility for adoption in accordance with laws of the state or foreign countries.
+i. a summary of the child's current legal status, including any legal actions taken to establish the child's eligibility for adoption in accordance with laws of the state or foreign countries.
 The licensee shall inform adoptive parents that legal risk placements are foster care placements;

-(j) information, if any, on all previous caretakers including length of time in care, circumstances for placing the child and removing the child from the caretaker;
+j. information, if any, on all previous caretakers including length of time in care, circumstances for placing the child and removing the child from the caretaker;